-In addition, for children/young people with SEN we regularly review progress towards agreed outcomes assessing whether the support that's been in place has made a difference and what we need to do next.
+In addition, for children/young people with SEND we regularly review progress towards agreed outcomes, assessing whether support that has been put in place has had an impact and agreeing next steps.
 We evaluate this progress against age-related expectations.

-The head teacher and the leadership team regularly monitor and evaluate the quality of provision for all pupils.
-The SEN governors meet the SENDCo and visit the school regularly.
+The Headteacher and the leadership team regularly monitor and evaluate the quality of provision for all pupils.
+The SEND governors meet the SENDCo and visit the school regularly.
 The school aims to use interventions in school that have proven outcomes and are evidence based.
-The impact of SEN provision on the progress and outcomes for children on the SEN register is measured through
+The impact of SEND provision on the progress and outcomes for children on the SEND register is measured through

 - Analysis of pupil tracking data and assessment results at pupil progress meetings

 - How children progress in interventions groups

 - Progress against individual targets

 - Pupils' work and interviews

 - Progress against national data

 - Proof of Progress Tasks

-- Literacy Assessment Pack (LAP) assessments
+- Reading, spelling and Literacy Assessment Pack (LAP) assessments

-- Standardised Score Assessments in Reading, Spelling and Maths

-- Assessments carried out by our Special Needs Advisory Support Teacher (Ravens, Phonological Assessment Battery, NARA)
+- Assessments carried out by our Special Needs Advisory Support Teacher

 - SDQ and QCA behaviour questionnaires

-- 'Pebbles' tiny steps towards a milestone.

-7. How are children and young people with SEN helped to access activities beyond the classroom?
+7. How are children and young people with SEND helped to access activities beyond the classroom?